atmughrabi/AccelGraph/docs/wiki/Stabilization-Plan.md

 The current benchmark is stable when host-only checks pass, every CAPI wait is bounded, back-to-back CU launches observe reset completion, compatibility comparisons pass, and failures identify the algorithm phase and workload.
-Compatibility comparisons are not the future merge oracle; algorithms move individually from shadow comparison to strict independent goldens according to the verification infrastructure roadmap.
+Compatibility comparisons are not the merge oracle; active algorithms use the independent goldens and closure rules in the verification infrastructure.

 ## Failure model